Beinabih/Unconditional-MusicGen-Trainer/README.md

 ```

 ## 🎼 Generation
-The text prompt is replaced by audio (half of it) previously generated.
+The text prompt is replaced by audio previously generated.
 Therefore, the model can generate new samples that are coherent. `display_audio` merges all samples generated.

 ```python
 from generate_inf import generate_long_seq